juvu/DayTrade-SwingTrade/TradingTechniques.md

 * First green day
 * A clean chart usually goes further than messy charts
 * Sizing
-	* Buy in the premarket if
+	* You can buy in the premarket with 1/3 position if it started to break premarket, or the dip of the second higher low
 	* Breaks premarket high, add 1/3 of the position
 	* First, second pullback, add 1/3 of position
 	* Typically there'll be 3 pullbacks